JulianT2013/v4-documentation/_v4 documentation/user-setup-pdf.md

 :    Adjust the image DPI (Dots Per Inch).
 By default this is set to 96.
 If professionally printing you should set this to *300* and change the [#format](#format) to *PDF/X-1a*.

 Always Save PDF [#save-pdf](#save-pdf){#save-pdf}
 :    By default, when a new Gravity Form entry is submitted a PDF is only ever saved to disk when the [#notifications](#notifications) feature is enabled.
-When this setting is active this option is very useful in conjunction with the `gfpdf_post_pdf_save` filter – which can be used to copy the generated PDF to an alternate location.
+When this setting is active this option is very useful in conjunction with the `gfpdf_post_pdf_save` filter, which can be used to copy the generated PDF to an alternate location.

 Enable Public Access [#enable-public-access](#enable-public-access){#enable-public-access}
 :    Enabling public access to the PDF will **disable all security protocols** and give anonymous users access to the PDF.
 This means anyone worldwide can view the PDF document for all your form's entries.